 In the role-based access control model supported by the Okera Platform, roles are granted access to resources by means of access levels.
-The Okera Policy Engine supports the following access levels:
+The Okera policy engine supports the following access levels:

-Attribute-based access control (ABAC) policies only support
+Note: Attribute-based access control (ABAC) policies only support the

-|Access levels||Available Scopes||Description|
+|Access Levels||Available Scopes||Description|

 ||Database, Table, Attribute Namespace||Ability to either assign attributes on the specified data object, or to assign attributes from the specified attribute namespace.|

 ||Catalog, Database, Table, URI, Crawler, Attribute Namespace, Role||Full and unrestricted access to any data object and any descendants.
 This permission is a superset of all the privileges below.
 Adding the

 ||Catalog, Database, Table||Ability to edit metadata for specified object, such as alter the table/view definition, add/drop/rename columns, change datatypes, partitions, storage locations, table properties.
 When applied for the

 ||Catalog, Database, Attribute Namespace||Ability to create an object within another object, for instance,

 ||Catalog, Database||Ability to create an object (database, table or view) and automatically receive ALL privileges on the object you created e.g.